He was a good man: Son of late herbalist who wished Iyabo Ojo evil reacts

 He mentioned that he spoke to his father just two hours before receiving the tragic news of his death.

-He continued by appealing to bloggers and social media judges to calm done wi the misinformation.
+He continued by appealing to bloggers and social media judges to calm done with the misinformation.

 The young man who tagged Nigerians frustrated further said that the energy people have put on his father's case should be channeled to demand for better governance from the government.